thomas5564/tp/docs/DeveloperGuide.md

 3. The `SetWeekCommand` is executed, which:
     - Saves the current state to enable undo functionality
     - Updates the current week in the `Model`
-    - Updates the static current week in `LabList` and `ExerciseTracker` classes
+    - Updates the static current week in `LabList` and `ExerciseList` classes
     - Updates all existing students' lab and exercise tracking data to reflect the new week
 4. The system displays a success message showing the new week number and how many students were updated
 <br>